pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 1. print
 2. write down
-3. write it down
+3. write it
 4. print space
-5. write space
+5. write down space
-6. write it down space
+6. write it space
-7. print the universe is cracked the universe is cracked
+7. print who are you who are you
 8. write who are you who are you
-9. write it down the universe is cracked who are you
+9. write it the universe is cracked the universe is cracked

-**Português**
+####Português

 O automata seguinte é reponsável por reconhecer o comando `Escrever texto` em português: